-Khan stated that Anti-Racism month was a great success and that everything on the MSU Advocacy page.
+Khan stated that Anti-Racism month was a great success and that everything is on the MSU Advocacy page.
 They reported that OUSA General Assembly delegation hiring will be happening soon.
 Khan stated that they will be working with the BC Federation of Students and UCRU for a knock-out campaign.

 5. Finance Committee – Chen Liu presented